Anshul92881/Food_Court/README.md

-### Food_Court - Food Ordering Web App
+### Food_Zone - Food Ordering Web App

-Food_Court is a simple food ordering web application where users can search and filter food items based on different categories like **Breakfast, Lunch, and Dinner**.
+Food_Zone is a simple food ordering web application where users can search and filter food items based on different categories like **Breakfast, Lunch, and Dinner**.

 ## Features